MP Estate Planning UK

 What should we do if the lead trustee changes name, phone or email?

-Which common events trigger a TRS update date?
+Which common events trigger a TRS update?

 How should we correct beneficial owner information to avoid incomplete records?